Bet World Golf Championships Dell Match Play odds at Austin Country Club Field Lines

-Accenture Match Play Championship: Originally played at La Costa Resort in Carlsbad, Calif., this tournament has moved to The Gallery Golf Club at Dove Mountain in Tucson, Ariz.
+Accenture Match Play Championship: Originally played at La Costa Resort in Carlsbad, Calif., this tournament has moved to The Gallery Golf Club at Dove Mountain in Tucson, Ariz and eventually to Austin Texas.
 A field of 64 plays at match play until the winner is crowned in a 36-hole championship match.
 More about the WGC Accenture Match Play Championship

 CA Championship: Originally known as the American Express Championship and played at a different course each year, in 2007 the tournament was rebranded as the CA Championship and is played yearly at Doral Golf Resort in Florida.
 More about the WGC CA Championship

 Bridgestone Invitational: Originally known as the NEC Invitational, the Bridgestone Invitational is played at Firestone Country Club in Ohio.
 More about the WGC Bridgestone Invitational